Edward Pellew, 1st Viscount Exmouth: Peacetime service

-From 1786 to 1789, he commanded the frigate Winchelsea under the Commander-in-Chief, Newfoundland, returning home each winter by Cadiz and Lisbon.
+From 1786 to 1789, he commanded the frigate Winchelsea under the Commander-in-Chief, Newfoundland, returning home each winter by Cádiz and Lisbon.
 Afterwards, he commanded the Salisbury on the same station as flag-captain to Vice-Admiral Milbanke.
 In 1791, he was placed on half-pay and tried his hand at farming on Treverry Farm near Helston, a property owned by his brother who was a senior customs officer of Flushing.
 This met with indifferent success, during which time he attempted to sell a bull, only to find that it was in the ownership of a neighbouring farmer.

 The Russians offered him a command in the Russian navy but Pellew declined the offer.
 He was still struggling with the difficulties of his farm when the revolutionary government of France declared war on Great Britain on 1 February 1793.

 Wartime service

 Pellew immediately applied for a ship and was appointed to the Nymphe, a 36-gun frigate which he fitted out in a remarkably short time.
 He had expected a good deal of difficulty in manning her and had enlisted some 80 Cornish miners who were sent round to the ship at Spithead.
 He put to sea with these and about a dozen seamen, plus officers who were obliged to help in the work aloft.
 He filled his complement of crew by pressing from the merchant ships in the Channel, but with very few seasoned navy men.
 On 18 June, Nymphe sailed from Falmouth on the news that two French frigates had been seen in the Channel.